How to ascend Teide’s Peak on foot

 Did you know that you can hire our organised ascent to Teide’s Peak?

 Without a doubt, the most comfortable way to ascend to Teide, Spain’s highest summit, and enjoy the activity without having to worry about anything is using the cable car.
-Our hiking activities on Mount Teide include the services of an expert guide, picnic, transportation; we will also take care of processing your permit from the National Park’s authorities (depending on the route).
+Our hiking activities on Mount Teide include the services of an expert guide, transportation; we will also take care of processing your permit from the National Park’s authorities (depending on the route).

 In short, you can go up Mount Teide by Cable Car, with a guide and a permit for the ascent to Teide's crater included, in a small or a private group just for you and for whomever you choose.
 But if you're more interested in hiking Teide via Montaña Blanca, you can hire our activities designed to ascend Mount Teide on foot, in a small or a private group.

 You can also spend a night in the Altavista Mountain Refuge.
 An overnight stay in the refuge includes a permit for the ascent to Teide's crater before 9am.
-If you wish to live this experience without giving up the company of a wise guide, we recommend our activity VIP Sunrise at the Peak, which in addition to the overnight stay in the refuge includes transportation, a guide, picnic dinner and picnic breakfast, ascent to the peak of Teide to watch the sunrise and a ticket for the descent by Cable Car only for you and for whomever you choose!
+If you wish to live this experience without giving up the company of a wise guide, we recommend our activity VIP Sunrise at the Peak, which in addition to the overnight stay in the refuge includes transportation, a guide, ascent to the peak of Teide to watch the sunrise and a ticket for the descent by Cable Car only for you and for whomever you choose!